-Due to the resurveying of well elevations in the fall of 2016, it is difficult to determine trends in groundwater levels as the data record is now only six years for most of the wells in the three fens along the Minnesota River.
-The data record at the seven wells that were not resurveyed in 2016 was maintained through the 2021 monitoring season.
-Six of those wells (N3, N4, N5) show an increasing trend in groundwater level.
+Due to the resurveying of well elevations in the fall of 2016, determining trends in groundwater levels is difficult as the data record is now only eight years for most of the wells in the three fens along the Minnesota River.
+The data record at the seven wells that were not resurveyed in 2016 was maintained through the 2024 monitoring season.
+Six of those wells (N3, N4, N5, W1, W2, and W3) show an increasing trend in groundwater level.
 Continued monitoring is recommended to increase the dataset and strengthen the trend data.

-Five of the wells surveyed in 2016 show a significant water level trend (S1 and S1-USGS - increasing; P1-D, WT-3, and WT-4 - decreasing).
+Six of the wells surveyed in 2016 show a significant water level trend (S1-USGS and WT-4 - increasing; P1-D, S1, WT-1, and WT-3 - decreasing).
 Continued monitoring in the fens is recommended as more data is needed to reestablish trends for all wells post 2016 survey.

 When evaluating groundwater levels in a fen, it is important to consider that seasonal changes in temperature, precipitation, flow, etc., can influence fen well water levels, especially over short periods of time.
+Minnesota has experienced significant drought conditions each year since 2021 as persistent moisture deficits combined with above-normal temperatures across the state.
 For some of the fen wells, water levels fluctuate seasonally, as well as annually, based on current and past weather patterns.
 At one time, above average precipitation years seemed to be followed by higher well level measurements during subsequent years (as well as the opposite case of low rainfall amounts leading to low water level readings).
 Recent data shows much more variability, though trends are becoming established.